radancyco/tb-ajd-template/code/v2/README.md

     * Name this theme "AJD Theme"
 2. Edit the new theme HTML and Razor
     * Copy all the HTML and Razor from the Default "Full" Theme to this new theme
+      * If you are on GST then you should just make sure the same layout code is linked to the default theme and the ajd theme
-    * Add the modules from the full theme to this new theme
+    * Add the modules from the default theme to this new theme
-    * Make sure the SASS and JavaScript that are assigned to the new theme matches the "Full" Theme
+    * Make sure the SASS and JavaScript that are assigned to the new theme matches the "Full/GST" Theme
+      *  If it is a GST then it should have the same theme layout code
-    * Add the following attributes to the `<html>` tag on the theme level: `data-theme-name="@pageModel.ThemePage.SiteTheme.Name" data-category-id="@pageModel.CategoryIds" data-location-id="@pageModel.LocationIds" data-facet-id="@pageModel.FacetIds"`.
+    * (If you are not on a FULL Site Type skip this)  Add the following attributes to the `<html>` tag on the theme level: `data-theme-name="@pageModel.ThemePage.SiteTheme.Name" data-category-id="@pageModel.CategoryIds" data-location-id="@pageModel.LocationIds" data-facet-id="@pageModel.FacetIds"`.
 This code will help with debugging.
-    * Add the following scripts below `@Html.Partial("_ThemeJavascript")` in this order
+    * (You only need to add this code at the theme level if you are having issues with the endscripts) Add the following scripts below `@Html.Partial("_ThemeJavascript")` in this order
         1. `<script src="https://clientfiles.tmpwebeng.com/tmp/tb-assets/ajd/jquery-scrolltofixed-min.js"></script>`
         2. `<script src="https://clientfiles.tmpwebeng.com/tmp/tb-assets/ajd/ajd-scripts-min.js"></script>`
         3. `<script id="js-custom-imports" src="https://services1.tmpwebeng.com/custom-imports/custom-imports.js?scripts=charts,video"></script>`
-3. Add [AJD SASS](https://github.com/radancyco/tb-ajd-template/blob/main/code/v2/styles/ajd-styles.scss) to full theme SASS
+3. Add [AJD SASS](https://github.com/radancyco/tb-ajd-template/blob/main/code/v2/styles/ajd-styles.scss) to full/GST theme SASS
 4. Do NOT map any filters to the Theme Level.
 5. Create page for theme - only create ONE AJD page per design.
     * Map Filter at the Page Level.